AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 If you have been granted special user privileges, you can see all users in the account in your leader-board, irrespective of the users' scopes.

-If special users become SMEs by gaining sufficient points, they appear in the&nbsp;**Top Subject Matter Experts** list in the social leader-board.
+If special users become SMEs by gaining sufficient points, they appear in the **Top Subject Matter Experts** list in the social leader-board.

 For any changes to take effect, wait for 60 minutes.

 # Customize the social banner {#customize-social-banner}

-The Administrator&nbsp;can customize the title and the subtitle&nbsp;that appear on the header image on the Social Learning homepage.
+The Administrator can customize the title and the subtitle that appear on the header image on the Social Learning homepage.
 Whatever the Administrator decides to enter as title and subtitle, the same features on the Learner's social learning homepage.

-1. On the Admin app,&nbsp;click&nbsp;**Social Learning > Settings**.
+1. On the Admin app, click **Social Learning > Settings**.
-1. Click&nbsp;**Customize**.
+1. Click **Customize**.

 1. Change the banner image.
 The dimensions of the image must be at least **1600 px X 240 px**.

-1. Toggle the option to hide or display the&nbsp;**Know More**&nbsp;link on the banner.&nbsp;
+1. Toggle the option to hide or display the **Know More** link on the banner.

 1. Enter the title and the subtitle in the fields specified below: